stenvala/aws-cdk-legos/g3-assume-role-for-sqs/README.md

 # What's here?

-This creates two lambdas and one passes message to other one via SQS.
-The interesting thing is that the SQS instance is completely unknown by REST API lambda, but the Microservice 2 allows Microservice 1 to send messages to it's SQS.
-Microservice 1 can assume roles and Microservice 2 creates a role hat has permissions to send message.
-Then this role is assumed in Microservice 1.
-RoleArn and Queue Url is sent in post request to Microservice 1.
+This creates two lambdas, one after REST API gateway and one after SQS.
+When the lambda behind the gateway is called gateway it'll send SQS message which triggers other lambda that saves the message to S3.
+These form two microservices: 1 for lambda behind the gateway and 2 for SQS, lambda and S3 bucket.

+The interesting thing is that the microservice 1 is completely unaware of the microservice 2.
+Microservice 1 is invoked with a request including three things

+* Role ARN that must be assumed when message is sent to SQS
+* URL of SQS
+* Message to be sent

+Microservice 1 is able to assume the role (that is granted by microservice 2 and policy given to lambda in microservice 1 that allows assuming roles in general).

 ![plot](../sketches/sqs-assume-architecture.png)